FarisDou/Microsoft-Sentinel-SIEM/README.md

 The selected columns include the time the log was generated (TimeGenerated), the operation name (OperationName), the assigned role (AssignedRole, which is the value of the modified property at index 1 of the first TargetResource), the ID of the user who initiated the operation (InitiatorId), the user principal name of the user who initiated the operation (InitiatorUpn), the ID of the target account (TargetAccountId, which is the ID of the first TargetResource), the user principal name of the target account (TargetAccountUpn, which is the user principal name of the first TargetResource), the IP address of the user who initiated the operation (InitiatorIpAddress, which is the IP address of the user who initiated the operation), and the status of the operation (Status, which is the result of the operation).

-- Lets see what happened while you was reading this and I was typing this out.
+- Let us see what happened while you were reading this and I was typing this out.

 ![Frq11TIXzC](https://user-images.githubusercontent.com/109401839/235294920-a287141b-00b4-4005-9c3d-4be26dffd13d.png)